bookofproofs/bookofproofs.github.io/_sources/history/19th-century/graves-john.md

 **John Graves** was an Irish lawyer and mathematician who is credited with inspiring Hamilton to discover the quaternions and with personally discovering the octonions.

 ### Mathematical Profile (Excerpt):
-* John and Helena Graves were married in 1806 and they had six children: John Thomas Graves, the subject of this biography; Helena Clarissa Graves (1808-1871); Robert Perceval Graves (1810-1893); James Perceval Graves (1811-1852); Charles Graves (1812-1899), who also has a biography in this archive; and Caroline Graves (1819-1855).
 * We note that Robert Perceval Graves was the author of the 3-volume work Life of Sir William Rowan Hamilton (Hodges, Figgis and Co., Dublin, 1882-1889).
-* In 1814, when John was seven years old, the family moved into a new home, a magnificent Georgian house at 12 Fitzwilliam Square, Dublin.
 * A plot on Fitzwilliam Square had been leased by Viscount Fitzwilliam to the merchant Nathaniel Calwell who employed the builder and master carpenter Richard Knight to build the houses 9 to 12.
-* The Graves family acquired number 12 and members of the family lived there throughout the 19th  century.
-* John, like his younger brother Charles Graves, was educated at a school run by the Rev Samuel Field at Westbury-on-Trym, near Bristol, Gloucestershire in England, where he was prepared for university.
 * Returning to Ireland, he entered Trinity College, Dublin, in 1823.
 * One of his fellow students was William Rowan Hamilton and the two soon became friends.
 * Hamilton had studied Clairaut's Algebra, Laplace's Mécanique Céleste Ⓣ(Celestial Mechanics) and Newton's Principia Ⓣ(Mathematical Principles of Natural Philosophy) before entering Trinity College.